steinbergmedia/vst3_dev_portal/src/pages/VST+3+Licensing/What+are+the+licensing+options.md

 Neither the name of the Steinberg Media Technologies GmbH northe names of its contributors may be used to endorse or promote productsderived from this software without specific prior written permission.
-Before publishing a software under the proprietary license,you need to obtain a copy of the License Agreement signed by Steinberg MediaTechnologies GmbH.
+Before publishing a software under the proprietary license, you need to obtain a copy of the License Agreement signed by Steinberg MediaTechnologies GmbH.
 The Steinberg VST SDK License Agreement can be found at:
 <http://www.steinberg.net/en/company/developers.html>